Smooth Noodle Maps: Critical reception

 Village Voice critic Robert Christgau awarded the album a "Dud" rating, which meant he did not write a review to accompany it.
 In retrospective reviews, AllMusic's Steve Huey noted that while the album was "inconsistent, especially in terms of subject matter, the band does try some new ideas in its arrangements."
 Similarly, Mark Prindle noted that the album "features newer synths and an attempt to incorporate dance elements into Devo's late-period faceless boring dance-pop, but it's just as hookless, generic and dated as its two predecessors."

+In 2023, Smooth Noodle Maps placed at No. 33 on Rolling Stones list of "50 Genuinely Horrible Albums Made by Brilliant Artists", with writer Andy Greene opining that "The album attempted to infuse Devo's music with elements of contemporary dance-pop, but it simply didn't work. [...]
+Mark Mothersbaugh was already devoting much of his time to TV and movie projects when Devo cut this record, and it sounds like his mind was clearly somewhere else."